VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * Uses lower amounts of RAM, CPU, disk IO and network bandwidth compared with Prometheus.
 * Scrape targets can be spread among multiple `vmagent` instances when big number of targets must be scraped.
 See [these docs](#scraping-big-number-of-targets).
 * Can efficiently scrape targets that expose millions of time series such as [/federate endpoint in Prometheus](https://prometheus.io/docs/prometheus/latest/federation/).
 See [these docs](#stream-parsing-mode).
-* Can deal with [high cardinality](https://docs.victoriametrics.com/FAQ.html#what-is-high-cardinality) and [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate) issues by limiting the number of unique time series sent to remote storage systems.
+* Can deal with [high cardinality](https://docs.victoriametrics.com/FAQ.html#what-is-high-cardinality) and [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate) issues by limiting the number of unique time series at scrape time and before sending them to remote storage systems.
 See [these docs](#cardinality-limiter).
 * Can load scrape configs from multiple files.
 See [these docs](#loading-scrape-configs-from-multiple-files).

 ## Quick Start